 Finally, end the sub-procedure of the code.

-- As a result, the Context Menu will appear.
+- The Context Menu will appear.

-- After that, select the View Code option.
+- Select the View Code option.

 - A white dialog box will appear.